James Coulter (financier)

 James Coulter (born December 1, 1959) is an American billionaire businessman.
-He is the co-founder of private equity firm TPG Capital, originally known as the Texas Pacific Group.
+He is the co-founder of private equity firm TPG Inc., originally known as the Texas Pacific Group.

 Early life and education

 Coulter was born on December 1, 1959, and raised in a Methodist family, the son of Shirley (née Nagler) and James W. Coulter.
 His father was a chemical salesman for Chevron.
 He is a graduate of Shawnee High School in Medford, New Jersey.
 He graduated summa cum laude from Dartmouth College, where he was also a member of Alpha Chi Alpha.
 He subsequently earned an MBA from the Stanford Graduate School of Business in 1986, where he was named an Arjay Miller Scholar.

 Career

 In 1992, Coulter co-founded the Fort Worth and San Francisco-based private equity firm TPG along with David Bonderman.
-With 14 offices in 10 countries, the firm is one of the largest globally with approximately $50 billion of assets under management.
+He served as co-CEO from 2014 through 2021 alongside Jon Winkelried.
+In 2021, Coulter became executive chair of TPG and assumed responsibility for TPG's climate investing initiatives, including as Managing Partner of TPG Rise Climate.
+TPG went public in January 2022, trading on the NASDAQ under the ticker symbol “TPG”.

 Prior to co-founding TPG in 1992, Coulter and the other co-founders worked for Robert M. Bass.
 Coulter joined the Robert M. Bass Group from Lehman Brothers Kuhn Loeb.

 Coulter has been involved in some of the largest leveraged buyout transactions on record including TPG's marquee transaction, the takeover of Continental Airlines in 1993.
 He has been involved with TPG's investments in America West Airlines, Burger King, Del Monte Foods, J. Crew, Ducati Motor Holding, Gemplus International, MEMC, ON Semiconductor, Oxford Health Plans, Petco and Seagate Technology.

 He is the founder of the Coulter IDEApitch at New Orleans Entrepreneur Week (often referred to as NOEW).
 Winners of Coulter IDEApitch competition receive a $100,000 investment towards their next round of funding.
-Winners include Acrew, a video interviewing HR tech product (2017 winner), and AxoSim, a pharmaceutical research company (2018 winner).
+Winners include Servato, an Industrial Internet of Things technology company (2015 winner); Acrew, a video interviewing HR tech product (2017 winner); and AxoSim, a pharmaceutical research company (2018 winner).

 In 2020, Forbes ranked him No. 359 on the Forbes 400 list of the richest people in America.